dainiusjocas/lucene-grep/README.md

       --post-tags POST_TAGS                   A string that the highlighted text is wrapped in, use in conjunction with --pre-tags
       --excludes EXCLUDES                     A GLOB that filters out files that were matched with a GLOB --skip-binary-files                     If a file that is detected to be binary should be skipped.
 Available for Linux and MacOS only.
+      --[no-]hidden                           Search in hidden files.
+Default: true.
+      --max-depth N                           In case of a recursive GLOB, how deep to search for input files.
       --with-empty-lines                      When provided on the input that does not match write an empty line to STDOUT.
       --with-scored-highlights                ALPHA: Instructs to highlight with scoring.
       --[no-]split                            If a file (or STDIN) should be split by newline.